21. SPERMIDINE: THE ZOMBIE CELL KILLER (health project99+)

 Robert, your health friend

-3. ALMONDS FOR EVER (health project 99+)
+3. NUTS FOR NUTS: ALMONDS FOR EVER (health project 99+)

 Summary: health wise nuts are great (I know you know) and among them almonds are among the best.
 Almonds (and other nuts) are an essential part of my diet and are also my go-to snack.
 I consume much more much than average, especially when craving something sweet—I simply go nuts for nuts (pardon the pun).
-Nuts in general and certainly almonds contain a lot of the so-called good fats, fiber, proteins and complex (=good) carbs +vitamins and minerals.
+Nuts, in general, contain a lot of the so-called good fats.
+Almonds certainly have fiber, proteins, and complex (=good) carbs, plus vitamins and minerals.
 But also some points of attention (see text below).
 I tend to overeat almonds and other nuts which is not without risks.
 See point 11 on 200 grams per day.

 1. Why are almonds among the best of all nuts?

 Almonds are often praised for their excellent nutrient profile.
 They are high in vitamin E, magnesium, fiber, and healthy monounsaturated fats.
 Almonds are also known for their high protein content compared to other nuts.
 Whether they are the “best” nut depends on what health benefits or nutritional aspects are most important to you.
-If you want more Omega3 fatty acids, then walnuts are to go for.
+If you want more Omega3 fatty acids, then walnuts are to go for, more than almonds.

 2. Raw or roasted, bitter or sweet?